tliron/turandot/README.md

 on a single cluster or on multi-cluster clouds.
 Virtual machines are supported via [KubeVirt](https://kubevirt.io/).

-External orchestrators (e.g. [Ansible](https://www.ansible.com/)) are supported via custom artifacts (e.g. Ansible playbooks) encapsulated as TOSCA types.
+[Helm](https://helm.sh/) charts and external orchestrators, such as [Ansible](https://www.ansible.com/)), are supported via custom artifacts encapsulated as TOSCA types.

 See the included [examples](examples/).